parulnith/Face-Detection-in-Python-using-OpenCV/README.md

 run ```pip install opencv-python``` if you need only the main modules run ```pip install opencv-contrib-python``` if you need both main and contrib modules (check extra modules listing from [OpenCV documentation](https://docs.opencv.org/master/))

+## Table Of Contents

+* Images as Arrays
+* Images and OpenCV
+* Basic Operations on Images
+* Face Detection